-Covered bodies should remember note that Google encrypts all data placed on Google Drive, but encryption is only server side and additional controls will be required to protect data on devices should files be downloaded or synced.
+Covered Entities should note that Google encrypts all data placed on Google Drive, but encryption is only server side and additional controls will be required to protect data on workstations and mobile devices (i.e. automatic log-off after a period of inactivity).
 HIPAA-compliant syncing is not covered in this article and it is recommended syncing is disabled.

-- Complete a BAA from Google before implementing G Suite with PHI
+- Complete a BAA from Google before sharing PHI on Google Drive

 - Disable file syncing